ShivangiG24/DataDishery/README.md

 2. `calories`:
     - **Logarithmic Transformation:** A logarithmic transformation made the model's prediction better fit the data linearly, however we still observed an initially positive, then flat, then negative relationship between the variables.
 This led us to subsequently perform a polynomial transformation (see below).

 <iframe src="assets/file-name.html" width=800 height=600 frameBorder=0></iframe>

     - **Degree 5 (Polynomial) Transformation:** After running an iterative search for the best polynomial degree for `calories`, we concluded degree=5 would be the best hyperparameter (see errs_df output below).
 This is because it had the lowest average validation RMSE, which determines best hyperparameters during cross-validation.

 3. `n_ingredients`:
     - **Degree 5 (Polynomial) Transformation:** After running an iterative search for the best polynomial degree for `n_ingredients`, we concluded degree=5 would be the best hyperparameter (see errs_df output below).
 This is because it had the lowest average validation RMSE, which determines best hyperparameters during cross-validation.

-`errs_df`:hyperparameters-search for best PolynomialFeatures degree:
+`errs_df`: hyperparameters-search for best PolynomialFeatures degree

 | Validation Fold   |   Deg 5 |   Deg 6 |   Deg 7 |   Deg 8 |   Deg 9 |   Deg 10 |   Deg 11 |
 |:------------------|--------:|--------:|--------:|--------:|--------:|---------:|---------:|